aisingapore/TagUI/README.md

 direction|BUY|SELL|BUY

 ### TESTING (for QA folks and test automation engineers)
 The step check allows simple testing of conditions.
 For professional test automation, CasperJS comes with a tester module for unit and functional testing purpose.
 To use it, run TA.Gui with the test option.
-CasperJS test scripts are inherently different in structure and syntax from normal automation scripts.
-With the test option, TA.Gui automatically converts your automation flow to work as a test script and output a XUnit XML file, which is compatible with continuous integration tools such as Jenkins.
+CasperJS test scripts are inherently different in structure and syntax from its usual automation scripts.
+With the test option, TA.Gui automatically converts your automation flow to work as a test script and output a XUnit XML file, which is compatible with continuous integration tools such as Jenkins. (running together with the report option outputs a web report of the test execution for easy sharing of results)

-This allows you to reuse the same flow for testing or automation by running it with or without the test option.
-Below are examples of CasperJS test assertions written in JavaScript code that can be used directly in your automation flow (after navigating and taking certain actions using various flow steps etc).
+TA.Gui allows you to reuse the same flow for testing or automation by running it with or without the test option.
+Below are examples of CasperJS test assertions written in JavaScript code that can be used directly in your automation flow (after navigating and taking desired actions using usual flow steps etc).
 ```
 test.assertTextExists('About Tebel.Automation','Check for About Tebel.Automation text');
 test.assertSelectorHasText(tx('header'), 'interface automation','Check for phrase in header element');